yogeshwaran01/github-stats-terminal-style/README.md

 ## Usage

-Create a New Repository using this Template or click [here](https://github.com/yogeshwaran01/github-stats-terminal-style/generate) to create.

-`github_stats.svg` is updated svg image of your github stats. you can copy this link and use it any where.
-By default it update daily you can also can this by change the cron in `/.github/workflows/main.yml` by using [Cron Generator](https://crontab.guru/)
+Create a New Repository using this Template or click [here](https://github.com/yogeshwaran01/github-stats-terminal-style/generate) to create. `github_stats.svg` is svg image of your github stats. you can copy the link of the image and use it any where.
+By default it update daily at `2:47 UTC` you can also can this by change the cron in `/.github/workflows/main.yml` by using [Cron Generator](https://crontab.guru/).

 ## Themes